-- 3.2.1: 17.3 Prior to the location of any new or expanded major public facility or public building or grounds, the proposed site and possible impacts shall be evaluated in accordance with the criteria specified below: - The County shall pProvide opportunities at the time of planning and site selection and planning for citizens and neighborhoods to express their viewpoints. on major facility siting and design; and in order to ensure neighborhood preservation, the County shall take into consideration the viewpoints of citizens and neighborhoods in the final decision making process in major facility siting and design. - In the planning, siting, land acquisition and development of major public facilities the County shall consider alternatives, including not siting the facility. - The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors.
+3.2.1: 17.3 Prior to the location of any new or expanded major public facility or public building or grounds, the proposed site and possible impacts shall be evaluated in accordance with the criteria specified below:

-- Opportunities shall be provided for adjacent property owners and neighborhoods to choose to participate in the review process. - The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors.
-Consider all alternatives, including not siting the facility. - The siting process for these facilities shall also avoid any detrimental effects on existing and planned development in the study area as well as consider the ancillary impacts associated with the particular facility and ensure that those uses also will not negatively affect the community. - 17.4 Hillsborough County will continue to develop master plans for community facilities to ensure that those facilities are provided to serve anticipated population growth.
+- The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors.
+The County shall pProvide opportunities at the time of planning and site selection and planning for citizens and neighborhoods to express their viewpoints. on major facility siting and design; and in order to ensure neighborhood preservation, the County shall take into consideration the viewpoints of citizens and neighborhoods in the final decision making process in major facility siting and design. - In the planning, siting, land acquisition and development of major public facilities the County shall consider alternatives, including not siting the facility. - The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors. - Opportunities shall be provided for adjacent property owners and neighborhoods to choose to participate in the review process. - The alternatives evaluation shall include consideration of such factors as technical aspects of the facility, costs, design, impacts on the environment and availability of public facilities and services, including transportation impacts and future operation and maintenance costs of alternative sites as well as public safety and welfare factors.
+Consider all alternatives, including not siting the facility. - The siting process for these facilities shall also avoid any detrimental effects on existing and planned development in the study area as well as consider the ancillary impacts associated with the particular facility and ensure that those uses also will not negatively affect the community. - 3.2.2: 17.4 Hillsborough County will continue to develop master plans for community facilities to ensure that those facilities are provided to serve anticipated population growth.
 Community facilities include but are not limited to: community centers, parks and recreation areas, libraries, sheriff substations and EMS/Fire stations.